-From Sept.
-1 - May 31, inclusive, uncased firearms, air guns, crossbows and bows are authorized for licensed hunters in all lakeside use areas and Shadehill Recreation Area;
+From September 1 through May 31, uncased firearms, air guns, crossbows and bows are authorized for licensed hunters in all lakeside use areas, Shadehill Recreation Area, that portion of Oahe Downstream Recreation Area west of State Highway 1806, and any portion of a state park or recreation area that is designated open to hunting;

 From Oct.
-1 - April 30, inclusive, uncased firearms, crossbows, and bows are authorized for licensed hunters in all state parks, state recreation areas, nature areas and lakeside use areas during established hunting seasons with the following restrictions:
+1 - April 30, inclusive, uncased firearms, crossbows, air guns, and bows are authorized for licensed hunters in all state parks, state recreation areas, nature areas and lakeside use areas during established hunting seasons with the following restrictions:

-Uncased firearms, crossbows and bows are prohibited year around in all established campgrounds, designated day use areas, and at Beaver Creek Nature Area, Lake Herman State Park, Spring Creek Recreation Area, Spirit Mound Historic Prairie, Bear Butte State Park east of Hwy 79, Oahe Downstream Recreation Area except for a hunter who possesses a valid deer license for Unit WRD-58D or a valid turkey license for Unit PST-58B: and in Good Earth State Park and Adams Homestead and Nature Preserve except for a resident hunter who possesses a valid archery spring turkey or archery deer license and an access permit;
+Uncased firearms, crossbows, air guns, and bows are prohibited year around in all established campgrounds, designated day use areas, and at Beaver Creek Nature Area, Lake Herman State Park, Spring Creek Recreation Area, Spirit Mound Historic Prairie, Bear Butte State Park east of Hwy 79, that portion of Oahe Downstream Recreation Area east of State Highway 1806 except for a hunter who possesses a valid deer license for Unit WRD-58D or a valid turkey license for Unit PST-58B; and in Good Earth State Park and Adams Homestead and Nature Preserve except for a resident hunter who possesses a valid archery spring turkey or archery deer license and an access permit;

-Only bows are permitted in Big Sioux State Recreation Area, the Forest Drive Unit of Richmond Lake State Recreation Area, Palisades State Park, LaFramboise Island Nature Area, Chief White Crane Recreation Area, Clay County Recreation Area and the mouth of Spearfish Canyon;
+Only bows and crossbows are permitted in Big Sioux State Recreation Area, the Forest Drive Unit of Richmond Lake State Recreation Area, Palisades State Park, LaFramboise Island Nature Area, Chief White Crane Recreation Area, Clay County Recreation Area, Revheim Bay Recreation Area, and the mouth of Spearfish Canyon;

-Only shotguns using shot shells, crossbows and bows are permitted in West Whitlock State Recreation Area, West Pickerel Recreation Area, Mina Recreation Area, Okobojo Recreation Area, Farm Island Recreation Area, Angostura Recreation Area, Cow Creek State Recreation Area, Oakwood Lake State Park and those portions of North Point State Recreation Area which are situated to the west of 381st St. and north of 297th Ave., and situated west of 382nd Ave. and north of 297th St., and situated south of 297th St. and west of Prairie Dog Bay;
+Only shotguns using shot shells, crossbows, and bows are permitted in West Whitlock Recreation Area, West Pickerel Recreation Area, Mina Recreation Area, Okobojo Recreation Area, Farm Island Recreation Area, Angostura Recreation Area, Cow Creek State Recreation Area, Oakwood Lakes State Park, Newton Hills State Park, Rocky Point Recreation Area, Lake Poinsett Recreation Area, and the portions of North Point State Recreation Area that are situated to the west of 381st Avenue and north of 297th Street, west of 382nd Avenue and north of 297th Street and west of Prairie Dog Bay;

-Only shotguns using shot shells, crossbows and bows for the wild turkey hunting seasons and bows for archery deer and archery wild turkey hunting seasons are permitted in that portion of Newton Hills State Park which is situated to the west of County Road 135 and north of County Road 140; A person who possesses a valid turkey license for Unit PST-48 is permitted to have an uncased shotgun using shot shells, a crossbow, a bow, or a muzzleloadina shotaun within the boundary of Sica Hollow State Park to the eighth day before Memorial Day, inclusive.
+Only shotguns using shot shells, crossbows and bows for the wild turkey hunting seasons and bows for archery deer and archery wild turkey hunting seasons are permitted in that portion of Newton Hills State Park which is situated to the west of County Road 135 and north of County Road 140; A person who possesses a valid turkey license for Unit PST-48 is permitted to have an uncased shotgun using shot shells, a crossbow, a bow, or a muzzleloading shotgun within the boundary of Sica Hollow State Park to the eighth day before Memorial Day, inclusive.

 Uncased .22 caliber rimfire firearms are prohibited on all state park and recreation area lands and on the George S. Mickelson Trail the year around.
-However, uncased .22 caliber rimfire firearms are permitted within North Point Recreation Area and Oahe Downstream Recreation Area yearround on rifle ranges designated by the GFP.
+However, uncased .22 caliber rimfire firearms are permitted within North Point Recreation Area and Oahe Downstream Recreation Area year-round on rifle ranges designated by GFP.

-The discharge of firearms or bows

-on or across the George S. Mickelson Trail rights-of-way is prohibited
+The discharge of firearms or bows on or across the George S. Mickelson Trail rights-of-way is prohibited